OskarSundberg/TMUKGroup3/README.md

 Then run the Client project in Visual studio and start by pressing F5

-Now type in the Client window to chat
+Now type in the Client window to chat.

 ---